Browser does not support script.

 Faculty Faculty of Life Sciences & Medicine

-General entry advice.
-A medical qualification from a recognised university, current clinical experience of either six to 12 months in dermatology or three to four years practising medicine postregistration, and proof of English language ability for non-UK students.
+A medical qualification from a recognised university and current clinical experience of either 6–12 months in dermatology or 3–4 years practising medicine at post-registration level.

-The programme is based at the St John's Institute of Dermatology, a specialised clinical, teaching and research institute based in Guy's and St Thomas' hospitals.
-The Institute has its own academic facilities including lecture room, study areas and teaching laboratory.
-The clinical facilities are unusual in the UK as most subspecialties of dermatology, from contact dermatitis to dermatological surgery, are represented in the Institute, which therefore provides a unique environment for learning.
+Located within the St John's Institute of Dermatology, a specialised clinical, teaching and research institute based in Guy's and St Thomas' hospitals, the course has full access to academic facilities including a lecture room, study areas and teaching laboratory.

 "The expertise of my tutors enabled me to grasp the knowledge and understanding of diseases in the field of dermatology and this experience has undoubtedly enhanced my career.
 I consider myself blessed to have been taught by some of the best people in dermatology."